We Are Not Done Yet

 — Mary Astell, Some Reflections Upon Marriage, 1700

-The taboo we need to break?
-True equality isn’t about hearing the words and waiving it away.
-It’s about burning down the old rules and building something new.
-The answers exist in these radical texts.
-The question is: Do we have the courage to act on what they knew?
+True equality means burning down the old rules and building something new.
+We have these blueprints.
+The question is: do we have the courage to use them?

 How gender norms are manufactured and marketed